habitat-sh/habitat/www/source/blog/2018-02-21-Habitat-Helm.html.md

 * `helm init --service-account tiller` Installs Tiller, specifying new service account
 * `helm version` Check and make sure you have the right version of helm running on your client & server side, (as of printing, v 2.8.1)
 * `kubectl -n kube-system describe deploy/tiller-deploy` Check and see your service account has been correctly set up per instructions
-* `helm repo add habitat-operator https://kinvolk.github.io/habitat-operator/helm/charts/stable/` Adds the Habitat Operator Helm repository to your Helm configuratio
+* `helm repo add habitat-operator https://kinvolk.github.io/habitat-operator/helm/charts/stable/` Adds the Habitat Operator Helm repository to your Helm configuration
+* `helm install habitat-operator/habitat-operator` Installs the Habitat Operator into your Kubernetes cluster using its Helm Chart.
-* `helm dependency update /Users/tdrew/core-plans/nginx/results/nginx-1.11.10-20180220023948/` (or whatever your pwd was -- if it's exactly this we need to talk.)
-Reads your new nginx-<version>-<timestamp>/requirements.yaml file and sees the dependency on the habitat-operator.
+* `helm dependency update nginx-latest` Reads your new nginx-latest/requirements.yaml file and sees the dependency on the habitat-operator.
 Pulls down the chart that describes the Habitat Operator and embeds it in your application’s chart
-* `helm install /Users/tdrew/core-plans/nginx/results/nginx-1.11.10-20180220023948/` Has Helm install your Habitat Helm package on your Minikube cluster
+* `helm install nginx-latest` Has Helm install your Habitat Helm package on your Minikube cluster

 You will now see output similar to this:

 ```

-tdrew@remtdrew01:habitat-operator[master]$ helm install /Users/tdrew/core-plans/nginx/nginx-1.11.10-20180221053714/
+tdrew@remtdrew01:habitat-operator[master]$ helm install nginx-latest
 NAME:   honorary-wolf
 LAST DEPLOYED: Tue Feb 20 22:01:57 2018
 NAMESPACE: default